w-yeehong/tp/docs/UserGuide.md

 Field | Description
 ----------|-------------
-`ROOM_NUMBER` | The room number of the room to be searched for.
+`ROOM_NUMBER` | The room number of the room to be searched for, which is a positive integer.
 The room number should be present in the list of rooms in Covigent.

 **Example(s):**
 1. `searchroom r/6` The room details of room number 6 will be searched.